Free Pima County Public Records Search (Criminal, Marital, Court)

 Prisoners arrested by law enforcement agencies in the metropolitan Tucson area — as well as in other parts of Pima County — are typically held in one of two detention facilities maintained by the county sheriff’s department, the Pima County Adult Detention Complex and the much smaller Ajo District Jail.1

-The Pima County Sheriff’s Department website maintains jail records that can be searched through an online Inmate Lookup tool.2 This tool makes it easy to find out if someone is in jail as long as the searcher knows that person’s last name.
+The Pima County Sheriff’s Department website maintains jail records that can be searched through an Online Inmate Lookup Tool.2 This tool makes it easy to find out if someone is in jail as long as the searcher knows that person’s last name.

 To search the jail roster, type in the individual’s last name and click “Lookup Inmate.”
 The search results will be delivered to the same webpage below the search field.